Table of Contents

 - My Number One Pick as the Best Dog Toy

 - Flaws But Not Deal Breakers

 - What to Look Forward to

 - Wrapping It All Up

-The main goal was not only to find the best dog toy overall, but also rank some of the best toys for dogs in different categories.
-Very few toys can be great for different reasons, thus I’ve included the best dog toy for tough chewers, best interactive toy and puzzle toys, and a lot more.
+The main goal was not only to find the best dog toy overall but also to rank some of the best toys for dogs in different categories.
+Very few toys can be great for different reasons, thus I've included the best dog toy for tough chewers, the best interactive dog toys and puzzle toys, and a lot more.
 I also wanted to find pet toys that would entertain dogs for long periods and, of course, find doggy toys that would help puppies who are teething.
-You will see all my assessments below, can read the dog toy reviews and watch the videos.
+You will see all my assessments below, can read the dog toy reviews, and watch the videos.

-Testing wasn’t the only part of this best dog toy review, either.
-I made sure that I know what others are saying about the toy, and what are the claims by the company.
-So once I found, in my opinion, the best dog toy that I thought may be a good choice overall, I went to company’s webpage to gather more information.
+Testing wasn't the only part of this best dog toy review, either.
+I made sure that I know what others are saying about the toy, and what are the claims of the company.
+So once I found, in my opinion, the best dog toy that I thought maybe a good choice overall, I went to the company's webpage to gather more information.
 I wanted to know where this dog toy was made and what types of material was it made with.

 I did the same with all the puppy toys.
 Reviews from other dog parents were the last piece of the puzzle.
 I needed to know if other dogs actually enjoyed or hated playing with these dog toys, just as mine did, and how long these toys for dogs lasted with other owners.
 I wanted to find the best dog toy that appealed to pet parents as much as canines.
 That meant they had to be worth their selling price.
 Here's what I found.